 Veterinary Medicine Continuing Education Credits

-Veterinarians, veterinary technicians and practice managers are invited to earn continuing education credit by attending one or more animal health-focused information sessions at K-State Olathe.
+Veterinarians, veterinary technicians and practice managers can earn continuing education credit by attending one or more animal health-focused educational seminars at K-State Olathe.

 Choose from the following:

 "Prevention, diagnosis and treatment of Rabbit Gastrointestinal Syndrome"

 "Interpreting pet food labels and calculating caloric needs of dogs and cats"

 Neala Boyer, D.V.M.

 "Vaccine reactions: Understanding reaction severity, how to reduce risks and treatment options"